• Skip to primary navigation

 Englewood

-Englewood 4th of July Festival — In partnership with Littleton and Sheridan.
-From 1 p.m. to 6 p.m. at Belleview & Cornerstone Parks.
-Family-friendly festival with local business vendors, face painting and food trucks.
+Englewood 4th of July Fireworks — In partnership with Littleton and Sheridan.
+Starts at 5 p.m. at Belleview & Cornerstone Parks.
+Enjoy local business vendors and food trucks.
 Bring a picnic dinner and blankets.
-No fireworks for 2022.
+Fireworks start at 9:15 p.m.
 Both parks — Belleview and Cornerstone — are located near the intersection of W. Belleview and S. Windermere.
+2023

 Estes Park

-Estes Park 4th of July Celebration — “Steam-to-Electric” Coolest Car Show includes 100+ vehicles on display at the Estes Park Events Complex.
-Estes Village Band gives a FREE concert at 7 p.m. at Performance Park Amphitheater.
-Fireworks over Lake Estes at 9:30 p.m.
+Estes Park 4th of July Celebration — Car Show features dozens of vehicles on display at the American Legion Post 119 (850 N. Saint Vrain Ave.) starting at 11 a.m.
+Estes Park Village Band gives a FREE concert at 7 p.m. at Performance Park Amphitheater.
+Fireworks over Lake Estes around 9 p.m.
 Estes Park FREE shuttles have extended evening hours this day to take you to all activities.
-In addition (to be confirmed): The Big Bang Concert (fee for admission) offers a view of the fireworks along with music, food, local craft beer and wine at the Estes Park Fairgrounds in the Grandstands.
+In addition: The Big Bang Concert (fee for admission — $23/adults, $11 children including fees) offers a view of the fireworks along with music by FACE Vocal Band, food, local craft beer and wine at the Estes Park Events Complex.
+2023

 Firestone